Rlx 1.4.1

 1/4

-Several modes are available on the Note Page, each providing different layout options for note input.
+Several modes are available on the Keys Page, each providing different layout options for note input.

 KEY Mode